AndreaSuckro/acts/README.md

 `make plot ARGS="-t p -d data/ -p 0005"`

 Visualizes the data from the preprocessed folder and shows the cubes that are used for learning the network.

+## Analysis
+The `analysis` folder contains a collection of scribes that measure the performance of the network or visualize some of it's features.
+They can be directly called by Python with the respective parameters.